tuplejump/stargate-core/docs/source/install.rst

 	Cassandra can be shutdown with kill -9 *cassandra-pid* but, some writes to the index may not be flushed when using this method.

 Stargate flushes indexes periodically or when you request a flush, and also with a Shutdown hook.
-All the writes to the index are guaranteed to be flushed only when you explicitly call flush or shutdown using the kill -15 (since kill -9 does not called Shutdown hooks on the JVM).
+All the writes to the index are guaranteed to be flushed only when you explicitly call flush or shutdown using the kill -15 (since kill -9 does not call Shutdown hooks on the JVM).
 Otherwise, some writes to the index will be lost.

 Development usage
 ^^^^^^^^^^^^^^^^^^